Connect with others who understand.

 Try a Shampoo or Conditioner With Jojoba Oil

 A few shampoos and a wide variety of conditioners and cream rinses contain jojoba oil.
-Your health care provider may be able to help you select a product if you aren’t sure what to choose.
+Your healthcare provider may be able to help you select a product if you aren’t sure which to choose.

 Be sure to follow the instructions on the label or from your doctor.
 Generally, you’ll apply the product, leave it on for several minutes, and then rinse it out.
 You may need to step out of the shower and wrap your head in a towel for a while to let the jojoba oil penetrate into your scalp.
 It may take some time, but using jojoba oil may slowly help your scalp heal.